 The figures below include examples of acceptable and unacceptable responses.

-3.1.5.9 Phase Angle Jump Test (for IRRs and Inverter-Based Resources)
+3.1.5.9 Phase Angle Jump Test (for Inverter-Based Resources)

 This test considers the model performance under a sudden increase or decrease in voltage phase angle as can sometimes occur on the electrical grid under disturbances.
 The test consists of exposing the model to an instantaneous voltage phase angle increase, and separately, an instantaneous voltage phase angle decrease, to determine the maximum phase angle jump the model can withstand and still remain online and recover to normal operation.
-The test should be conducted starting with a 180 degree jump, and if the model cannot ride through, decreasing by 30 degrees each time until the model is able to ride through.
+For example, the test can be conducted starting with a 180 degree jump, and if the model cannot ride through, decreasing by 30 degrees each time until the model is able to ride through.
 This test is only required for PSCAD models of inverter-based resources and is currently only intended to provide greater understanding of the device capability (no criterion has been established).

 Unit Model Validation